-With a background in database design/development, software engineering, and machine learning/artificial intelligence, Dan Wellisch has built domain knowledge in the medical industry over the past 5 years.
-Dan is dedicating this site to applying machine learning techniques to medicine.
-The site is maintained by Wellisch Software Technologies, Inc.
+With a background in database design/development, software engineering, and machine learning/artificial intelligence, Dan Wellisch has built domain knowledge in Data Engineering.
+Dan is dedicating this site to discussions on this subject on the Blog page and to description of his projects on the Clients page.
+The site is maintained by Wellisch Software Technologies, Inc. (WST, Inc) and all projects are procured by WST, Inc.

 Dan graduated from NC State University with a B.S. in Computer Science and an M.S. in Computer Science (Artificial Intelligence Concentration).
 NC State University was the first school to offer the Master Of Science In Analytics.
 Dan has spent most of his career in software design, development, and database, but has easily moved into new areas as Dan is a lifelong technology learner.
 Machine Learning is simply a branch of AI, but it is an area that is concerned with helping humans to be more efficient in their work.
 It is not meant to replace humans and their superior judgement over machines.
 Efficiency (in processing the inexhaustible amount of data) is the strength of machine learning and where it is better than humans.
-It should never replace the expertise of a human being in the area of healthcare.
-When Dan was getting his Masters in AI, the focus was on Expert Systems (actually trying to clone the decision making of a human).
-We worked with languages like Lisp and Prolog with concepts.
+When Dan was getting his Masters in AI, the focus was on Expert Systems (actually trying to clone the decision making of a human) using computer languages such as LISP and Prolog.
+This was done by creating if-then rules.
+Today, we rely on data patterns, which is the focus of machine learning/deep learning.

-Dan has recently completed the following machine learning certifications delivered by Andrew Ng of Stanford.
+Dan has completed the following machine learning/deep learning certifications delivered by Andrew Ng of Stanford.

-Dan has also recently completed courses in Basic and Inferential Statistics from Coursera as well.
-Although he has completed a course in R from Datacamp, can prefers to code in Python.
-He is a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
+Dan has also completed courses in Basic and Inferential Statistics from Coursera.
+He was a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
 His contributions are documented here.
+He has also built a Machine Learning Framework which he provides to clients as part of engagements.

 Dan Wellisch may be contacted here.: